isomerpages/nlb-biblioasia/_holding-area/Union Book Still Stands Tall at 70.md

 However, she does not feel that Union Book was too political, which she attributed to the fact that the people in charge of the bookstore were more akin to scholars than warriors.
 This group of intellectuals included Chow Li Liang, whom many interviewees described as a refined gentleman.
 Margaret Ma, the current managing director at Union Book who had worked with Chow, described him as a businessman with Confucian values.

-At the book launch, Zhong mentioned that when she interviewed the US-based Xi Huizhang, the latter suggested that she speak with Professor Yu Ying-Shih (余英时) as he had been the editor-in-chief of Chinese Student Weekly.
+At the book launch, Zhong mentioned that when she interviewed the US-based Xi Huizhang, the latter suggested that she speak with Professor Yu Ying-Shih (余英时) as he had been the editor-in-chief of *Chinese Student Weekly*.
 However, just 10 minutes after her conversation with Xi, Zhong received a notification on her phone that Professor Yu had just died.

 “Life is unpredictable,” Zhong mulled.
 “Just like that, I missed the chance to interview Professor Yu.
 I missed the opportunity to find out about the connection between him and Union Book.
 This is a great regret.”
 Nonetheless, she still believes that it is not too late to do more research and she plans to conduct a more in-depth study in the future.